larrybah/Study-Notes/C_Programming_Language.md

 ### Arrays

+An Array is a collection of fixed number of values, once the size of an array is declared you cannot change it.

 > An Array is variable that can store multiple values Eg. `float marks[3] = { 65, 45, 56 };`

 Declaring an Array - dataType arrayName [arraySize] = { arrayElements }